utxostack/utxo-stack-doc/docs/da-exit.md

 # Exit Mechanism

-In the extreme event of concurrent attacks on both the branch chain and DA layer, users can still leverage CSV (client-side verification) and interactive challenges to recover RGB++ assets from a branch chain to the bound RGB++ Layer.
+In the extreme situation of simultaneous attacks on both the branch chain and DA layer, users can still leverage CSV (client-side verification) and interactive challenges to recover RGB++ assets from a branch chain to the bound RGB++ layer.

-This robust exit mechanism ensures the security and recoverability of user funds in the face of potential system vulnerabilities.
+This redundant exit mechanism ensures that the security of user funds depends solely on the RGB++ layer and the challenge mechanism.

 ## Interactive Challenge Process